chanakaudaya/solution-architecture-patterns/README.md

 # Solutions Architecture Patterns
-This repository contains solutions architecture patterns which can be reused to build enterprise software systems
+This repository contains solutions architecture patterns which can be reused to build enterprise software systems.
+Some of these patterns are well established in the industry and some of them are evolving patterns while there are another set which is totally on air at conceptual level.

 - Layered architecture pattern
 [Layered Architecture Pattern](Layered-Architecture-Pattern.md)